pdfernhout/narrafirma/README.md

 ## Trademark

 NarraFirma is a trademark of Cynthia F. Kurtz and is used by permission for the main distribution of this software.
-See [README-narrafirma-tradmark.txt](README-narrafirma-tradmark.txt) for the NarraFirma trademark usage policy.
+See [README-narrafirma-trademark.txt](README-narrafirma-trademark.txt) for the NarraFirma trademark usage policy.

 ## Developers